jdodson/vgswebring/README.md

 # Video Game Site Webring
-Is platform for discovering retro video game & other non top 50 video game sites.
+Is a platform for discovering retro video game & other non top 50 video game sites.

 # including the webring on your site or sharing it on social